vmagdale2/ETL-Pipeline-with-PySpark/readme.md

 - Encountered native I/O errors due to `NativeIO$Windows.access0` limitations on Windows.
 - ✅ Pivoted to using `toPandas().to_csv()` to ensure output delivery.

+## 📊 Tableau Dashboard

+Visual insights were created using the cleaned dataset.

+🔗 View Dashboard on Tableau Public

+The dashboard includes:

+- Top 10 Customers by Total Spend

+- Top 10 Products by Revenue

+- Revenue by Store Location

+- Daily Revenue Over Time
 ---

 ## 📌 Note on Hadoop & Windows Compatibility